deepgram-devs/deepgram-tokenizer/README.md

 ## Usage

+To build the application, navigate to the root directory of the project and run the following command:

+`npm run build`

-To run the application, navigate to the root directory of the project and run the following command:
+To preview the application, navigate to the root directory of the project and run the following command:

-`npm run serve`
+`npm run preview`

 This will start the development server and open the application in your default web browser.